cdapio/cdap/cdap-docs/application-templates/source/etl/creating.rst

      }
   }

-The Adapter launches a MapReduce program that runs every minute, reads data from the Stream *myStream* and writes to a Table *myTable*.
+The adapter launches a MapReduce program that runs every minute, reads data from the Stream *myStream* and writes to a Table *myTable*.
 A Table Sink needs a row key field to be specified and can use the timestamp of a Stream event for that.

-To create an instance of this Adapter, called *streamAdapter*:
+To create an instance of this adapter, called *streamAdapter*:

 - Using the :ref:`RESTful API <http-restful-api-apptemplates-adapters-creating>`::